okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 5. Assign the child process to the `Ready` state.
 6. Returns the ID number of the child to the parent process, and a 0 value to the child process.

+Post creation, the Kernel can do one of the following as part of the dispatcher routine:

+- Stay in the parent process
+- Transfer control to child
+- Transfer control to another process